SAP/openui5-docs/docs/Content_Security_Policy_fe1a6db.md

 ### Specific Restrictions

-For the following functions and features, certain restrictions apply:
+The following functions and features require additional sources or have certain restrictions:

 <table>